10 Best Data Aggregation Tools for 2026 for Your Business Needs

 1. Skyvia

-The following Skyvia’s solutions would be particularly useful for data aggregation:
+The following Skyvia’s solutions would be particularly useful for aggregation:

-• Replication tool.
-This is a visual wizard where you can create ELT pipelines.
-Replication is a fast way to load data into a database or a data warehouse.
-It copies data from chosen apps and sends it to the preferred database or a data warehouse.
-You’ll need to create as many replication scenarios as the number of sources from which data is collected.
+• The Replication tool is a fast way to load (copy) records into a database or a warehouse from chosen apps using a visual wizard.
+Just create as many replication scenarios as the number of sources from which data is collected.

-• Import tool.
-It’s a visual wizard where you can build ETL and Reverse ETL pipelines.
-For instance, you can import data from your CRM, ERP, and other business tools to a database or a data warehouse.
+• The Import tool is a visual wizard where you can build ETL and Reverse ETL pipelines.
+For instance, you can import data from your CRM, ERP, and other business tools to a database or a warehouse.
 Import allows you to execute queries for data selection and apply aggregation functions on it.
-You’ll need to create an import scenario for each point-to-point integration and apply the needed transformations on the copy of source data.
+You’ll need to create an import scenario for each point-to-point integration and apply the needed transformations on a copy of the source data.

-• Data Flow.
-It allows users to build more complex data pipelines, including several sources, and apply multistage data transformations like lookup and expression.
-Control Flow is used together with Data Flow to create logic for task execution, perform pre- and post-integration activities, and configure automatic error processing logic.
+• Data Flow allows users to build more complex pipelines that span multiple sources and apply multistage transformations, such as lookups and expressions.
+Control Flow is used with Data Flow to implement task execution logic, perform pre- and post-integration activities, and configure automatic error processing.

-• Query.
-It allows users to gather data from the selected sources by using a visual query builder or writing SQL statements.
-Then, apply aggregation functions to group the obtained data.
-Skyvia offers add-in for Excel and add-on for Google Sheets, allowing you to query data directly from a spreadsheet.
+• Query allows users to gather data from selected sources using a visual query builder or SQL statements.
+Then, apply aggregation functions to group the output.
+Skyvia offers an Excel add-in and a Google Sheets add-on, allowing you to query data directly from a spreadsheet.

 Key features:

 • Source diversity.
-Extract data from applications, databases, data warehouses, legacy systems, storage services, and flat files.
+Extract records from applications, databases, warehouses, legacy systems, storage services, and flat files.
+Overall, connect to over 200 sources to move your data in and out.

 • Data integration and aggregation.
-Select data from the preferred cloud source via SQL query builder, and then group it by a certain criteria.
+Select records from the preferred cloud source using the SQL query builder, then group them by a specified criterion.
 Skyvia supports the following aggregation functions: COUNT, AVG, MIN, MAX, and SUM.
-Then load this data to the destination of your choice.
+Then load it to the destination of your choice.

 • Data transformation.
 Cleanse data and standardize its format to match the destination requirements.